 Tip #5: “As-Is” Is A Variable Absolute.
 As mentioned in my previous articles relating to probate and trust sales, executors and trustees are exempt from providing certain disclosures when they sell property.
 In California, all probate property sales are considered “as-is” transactions, but that doesn’t relieve the seller from disclosing issues with the property about which they have personal knowledge.
 The executor or trustee (“seller”) might never have seen the property and therefore wouldn’t know firsthand if there is a microwave in the kitchen or if the lawn sprinklers work, but they should be expected to know – and disclose – if there is any litigation pending that involves the property or if the owner passed away on the property during the required disclosure period (this requirement varies from state to state).
 Executors and trustees sometimes rely on inspector’s reports and the listing agent’s property disclosure for information regarding the condition of the property.
 Strategy: Don’t expect the seller to provide inspection reports and disclosures not required for these types of sales.
 Budget for a full set of property inspections.

 Buying real estate sold by an estate in probate or trust is usually a smooth procedure if you know up-front what to expect.
 Please be respectful to the family and work within the procedures st by law or established by the executor or trustee.
 Questions?
-Please submit with Contact Us.
+Please submit your question or comment below.

 Note: This is not a legal review of probate administration procedures and no legal opinion is offered.
 Always consult with a qualified attorney for advice on probate and trust administration.